voicegain/platform/ANNOUNCE.md

+### Maintenance release 1.97.3 is scheduled for 1/24/2023 between 3pm and 4pm CST

+Updates:
+* BE-1455   Upgrade cloud function runtime from python 3.7 to 3.9

+All changes affecting Security, Availability, Integrity of Processing, Confidentiality, Privacy are reported as such above.
+If nothing is reported in the specific category then it means there were no such relevant changes in this release.

 ### Maintenance release 1.97.2 is scheduled for 1/22/2023 between 10pm and 11pm CST

 Changes related to Integrity of Processing (fixes):